Gordon Brown: Labour leadership bid

-Prime Minister (2007–2010)
+Prime minister (2007–2010)

-Brown became the Prime Minister of the United Kingdom on 27 June 2007.
-He was succeeded by Alistair Darling as Chancellor the following day.
-Like all modern Prime Ministers, Brown concurrently served as the First Lord of the Treasury and the Minister for the Civil Service, and was a member of the Cabinet of the United Kingdom.
-Until his resignation from the post in May 2010, he was Leader of the Labour Party.
-He was Member of Parliament for the constituency of Kirkcaldy and Cowdenbeath until he stepped down in 2015.
-He was the sixth post-war Prime Minister, of a total of 13, to assume the role without having won a general election.
-Brown was the first Prime Minister from a Scottish constituency since the Conservative Sir Alec Douglas-Home in 1964.
-Not all British prime ministers have been university graduates, but, of those that were, Brown was one of only five that had not attended either Oxford or Cambridge.
+After Blair tendered his resignation to Queen Elizabeth II, Brown was invited by the queen to form a government and become prime minister on 27 June 2007.
+In his first speech as prime minister, Brown said "This will be a new government with new priorities and I have been privileged to have been granted the great opportunity to serve my country.
+And at all times I will be strong in purpose, steadfast in will, resolute in action, in the service of what matters to the British people, meeting the concerns and aspirations of our whole country."

+Brown rescinded some of the policies which had been introduced or were planned by Blair's administration.
+He remained committed to close ties with the United States and to the war in Iraq, although he established an inquiry into the reasons for Britain's participation in the conflict.
+He proposed a "government of all the talents" which would involve co-opting leading personalities from industry and professional occupations into government positions.
+Brown also appointed Jacqui Smith as the UK's first female Home Secretary, while Brown's former position as chancellor of the exchequer was taken over by Alistair Darling.
 He proposed moving some traditional prime ministerial powers conferred by royal prerogative to the realm of Parliament, such as the power to declare war and approve appointments to senior positions.
-Brown wanted Parliament to gain the right to ratify treaties and have more oversight into the intelligence services.
+Brown wanted Parliament to gain the right to ratify treaties and have more oversight of the intelligence services.
 He also proposed moving some powers from Parliament to citizens, including the right to form "citizens' juries", easily petition Parliament for new laws, and rally outside Westminster.
-He asserted that the attorney general should not have the right to decide whether to prosecute in individual cases, such as in the loans for peerages scandal.

-There was speculation during September and early October 2007 about whether Brown would call a snap general election.
-Indeed, the party launched the Not flash, just Gordon advertising campaign, which was seen largely as pre-election promotion of Brown as Prime Minister; however, Brown announced on 6 October that there would be no election any time soon – despite opinion polls showing that he was capable of winning an election should he call one.
+He asserted that the attorney general should not have the right to decide whether to prosecute in individual cases, such as in the loans for peerages scandal.There was speculation during September and early October 2007 about whether Brown would call a snap general election.
+Indeed, the party launched the Not flash, just Gordon advertising campaign, which was seen largely as pre-election promotion of Brown as prime minister; however, Brown announced on 6 October that there would be no election any time soon – despite opinion polls showing that he was capable of winning an election should he call one.
 This proved to be a costly mistake, as during 2008 his party slid behind the Conservatives (led by David Cameron) in the polls.
 Disputes over political donations, a string of losses in local elections, and by-election losses in Crewe and Glasgow did himself and the government no favours either.
+Brown has since claimed that Labour would have won the 2007 election but he did not believe an early election was in the national interest.